 If you are unsure of the appropriate first aid treatment for an animal, further advice must be sought from a registered veterinary practitioner or a person experienced in the rehabilitation of the species.

-DELWP also recommends that, where possible, wildlife rehabilitators should attend training courses to further develop their skills in wildlife rehabilitation, including first aid.
-Wildlife rehabilitators can apply for funding from DELWP to undertake training courses through the Wildlife Rehabilitator Grants Program.
+DEECA also recommends that, where possible, wildlife rehabilitators should attend training courses to further develop their skills in wildlife rehabilitation, including first aid.
+Wildlife rehabilitators can apply for funding from DEECA to undertake training courses through the Wildlife Rehabilitator Grants Program.

-More information on the grants program and eligibility criteria can be found on the DELWP website at https://www.wildlife.vic.gov.au/grants/wildlife-rehabilitator-grants.
+More information on the grants program and eligibility criteria can be found on the DEECA website at wildlife. vic.gov.au/grants/wildlife-rehabilitator-grants.